 Designed as a centre for art, discussion and social inclusion, the CaixaForum is an intriguing place to visit during a holiday in Madrid.
-With a room at the Radisson Blu Hotel, Madrid Prado, you have a hotel in Madrid City centre, only a few minutes walk from CaixaForum and several other Madrid art institutions.
+With a room at the Radisson Blu Hotel, Madrid Prado, you have a hotel in Madrid City centre, only a few minutes walk from the CaixaForum and several other Madrid art institutions.

-Conceived by Swiss architects Herzog and de Meuron, the eye-catching design of the CaixaForum is based on an old power station with new sections encased in oxidised cast-iron.
+Conceived by Swiss architects Herzog and de Meuron, the eye-catching design of the CaixaForum is based on an old power station with new sections encased in oxidized cast-iron.
 Next to the gallery stands a 'vertical garden' - an art installation of green plants by French botanist Patrick Blanc.

 Events and conferences

 A popular venue for conferences, the CaixaForum has several multi-function rooms and an auditorium with capacity for 322 people.
-Throughout the year CaixaForum hosts many arts events, performances and concerts, including music and poetry festivals.
+Throughout the year the CaixaForum hosts many arts events, performances and concerts, including music and poetry festivals.